 While both involve screaming, thrashing, and crying, there are dissimilarities worth understanding.
 Tantrums originate when a child is not allowed to have or do something he thinks he needs.
-Throwing a tantrum is a scheme to get what one wants right that very moment.
+Throwing a tantrum is a scheme to get what one wants right at that very moment.
 Often, tantrums come to an abrupt end if what the child wants is given.

 Meltdowns are different.
 A person who is “melting down” is really not in control.
 There isn’t an underlying agenda; the meltdown is not about getting something.
 Nor is it about manipulating.
 It’s a “hijacking” of the person’s nerves – his stability, his peace of mind.
 There is an apparent loss of control and composure.
 The senses are bombarded.
 In meltdown mode, the child/teen does not intentionally look at those around him to see if there is a reaction.
 It appears the child is fighting off demons no one else can see.

 Naoki Higashida in his book The Reason I Jump describes “this feeling of helplessness that sometimes drives us half crazy, and brings on a panic attack or meltdown.”
 Perhaps something as innocuous as spotlights in a store can seem like thousands of glaring suns in the eyes of a child with autism.
 Tamar Chansky, Ph.D., writes in Freeing Your Child from Anxiety: “Some children are feeling every bump in the road, whether it’s a tag on their clothing, a strong food smell, or the seam on their sock…every piece of sensory input is registered as an obstacle to overcome.”
 If sensory processing disorder contributes to meltdowns, it is important to know since there is help in the form of desensitization therapy.
 Occupational therapists can address this.